 His son August-Wilhelm Freiherr von Babo (1827-1894) is certainly the most famous of the family Babo.
-He followed in the footsteps of his father, enjoyed a comprehensive agricultural education at several universities (eg Heidelberg) and took over in Karlsruhe, the direction of a trial winery.
+He followed in the footsteps of his father, enjoyed a comprehensive agricultural education at several universities (eg Heidelberg) and took over the management of a trial vineyard in Karlsruhe.
 In 1860 he responded to the call Klosterneuburg near Wien and became the first director of the same year founded Klosterneuburger Weinbauinstituts in Lower Austria.
 Based on the by Carl Joseph Napoleon Balling (1805-1868) invented saccharometer Babo developed in 1861 the Klosterneuburger Mostwaage (KMW).
 This lowering scale is also in today Austria the official device for identifying the Most weight,

 In 1889, the wrong occurred mildew first time in Klosterneuburg .
 In addition to the phylloxera and the real mildew This fungal disease was also introduced from North America.
-Two years later, this deserving man died, who was duly honored with a bust erected in 1927 in the garden of the Klosterneuburg of Viticulture.
+Two years later this deserving man died, who was duly honored with a bust erected in 1927 in the garden of the Klosterneuburg of Viticulture (see picture above).
 Finally, his son Baron Max von Babo (1862-1933) is worth mentioning.
 This played as Austrian consul in China at the founding of the still existing winery Yantai Changyu a significant role.
 See also below Viticulture personalities,